Logo

 What Was Actually Hard

-The vibe coding wasn't the hard part.
+Vibe coding wasn't the hard part.

 Learning roughly a dozen third-party systems was.

+And in a vibe-coded solution, a lot of manual steps still remain.
 That's the part AI doesn't abstract away.
 I still had to understand the systems I was connecting.
+Thirty years of engineering instinct helped here, even when I wasn't writing the code.

 Why I Thought the Community Side Was Solvable

-From 2018 to 2022 I ran a social platform for independent artists called Blackett Music.
+From 2018 to 2022 I ran a social platform for independent musicians called Blackett Music.
 At its peak the site had ~4,000 members, ~2,000 artists, ~1,000 songs.
 I took two accounts on social media platforms from 0 to 50k followers over about a year and a half.
 I understood what was needed on the social front to build a community.

 Sadly the business didn't survive the Twitter to X conversion, but it taught me one valuable thing I've held onto: build a good enough system, and you can build a community around it.